mweirauch/dropignore/README.md

 ## Notes and Limitations

-* **use at your own risk** - allthough no data deletion is performed, be warned.
+- **use at your own risk** - allthough no data deletion is performed, be warned.
-* **only developed on Linux** - will not work on Windows (yet) and is untested by myself on macOS (except integration tests)
+- **only developed on Linux** - untested by myself on Windows and macOS (except integration tests)
-* **using `.gitignore` as the source of exclusion patterns is currently not considered**
+- **using `.gitignore` as the source of exclusion patterns is currently not considered**
-  * there might be *projects* shared in Dropbox which are actually neither version controlled nor programming related
+  - there might be _projects_ shared in Dropbox which are actually neither version controlled nor programming related
-  * someone might like to gitgnore any IDE specific files or folders, but still keep them synced over Dropbox
+  - someone might like to gitgnore any IDE specific files or folders, but still keep them synced over Dropbox
-  * global gitignore settings would need to be considered/sourced then as well
+  - global gitignore settings would need to be considered/sourced then as well

 ## Motivation

 For years developers and artists use Dropbox to share projects.
 When working on these projects, build tools or other programs might create temporary output folders with a huge amount of files or size which shall not be synced to Dropbox.

-The old *trick* for not syncing them was to delete any content in the folder which shall be ignored once, waiting for the sync to finish and then selectively ignore (unselect) this folder in the selective sync settings.
+The old _trick_ for not syncing them was to delete any content in the folder which shall be ignored once, waiting for the sync to finish and then selectively ignore (unselect) this folder in the selective sync settings.

 Whenever this folder was re-created or filled with new content locally it was kept ignored and not synced to your Dropbox account.

 In late 2019 Dropbox decided to [mess](https://www.dropboxforum.com/t5/Files-folders/How-to-manually-stop-sync-of-a-folder-but-still-retain-local/td-p/360922) [arround](https://www.dropboxforum.com/t5/Installs-integrations/Feedback-on-the-new-desktop-app-quot-ignore-files-quot-feature/td-p/380960) with the selective sync feature every creative got used to, ignoring files or folders got a mess.

-Essentially the old *trick* didn't work anymore.
+Essentially the old _trick_ didn't work anymore.
 Whenever an ignored folder was locally deleted and re-created - e.g. the `target` folder for Maven - the Dropbox client immedeately renamed the local folder to `target (Selective Sync Conflict)` - effectively moving your build artifacts to where they are not found anymore.
 Whenever the original folder got re-created another copy would be placed next to the previously renamed folder.

 So you either don't use the selective sync feature anymore and live with the fact that syncing your temporary output folders might take ages and consume quite some space in your Dropbox or you go with the [proposed solution to use extended file system attributes](https://help.dropbox.com/de-de/files-folders/restore-delete/ignored-files) - with the circumstance that this solution **does not work with re-created files or folders which are to be ignored** as the attributes are gone after deletion.